weyandtim/electricity_usage/doc/api.rst

 .. _api-ref:

-Introduction to Electricity Maps:
+Introduction to Electricity Maps
 =================================
 Electricity Maps is a realtime Data API about electricity consumption, production and carbon intensity

-How we use Electricity Maps:
+How we use Electricity Maps
 ----------------------------
 electricity_usage utilizes the Electricity Maps API to retrieve location-specific data on electricity production and consumption,